FAQ

 FN - End of the neutralization zone (you can cross the FN waypoint center when the countdown reaches zero)

-The RBR Roadbook Reader App will show the countdown after “clearing” the DN waypoint, but you as a rider have a responsibility to check your entry time at the DN to make sure you know your exit time at the FN (in this example it's 15 minutes).
+The RBR Roadbook Reader App will show the countdown after “validating” the DN waypoint, but you as a rider have a responsibility to check your entry time at the DN to make sure you know your exit time at the FN (in this example it's 15 minutes).

 Why did the RBR app not show the countdown when I entered the DN zone?
-Answer: The RBR app didn't start the countdown when you entered the DN zone because it only starts the countdown after clearing the DN waypoint.
+Answer: The RBR app didn't start the countdown when you entered the DN zone because it only starts the countdown after validating the DN waypoint.
 If the "active waypoint" in the app is set to a different point — such as if you missed previous waypoints and did not mark them as skipped — the countdown will not begin upon entering the DN zone.

 Early exit from the DN zone (by crossing the FN waypoint too early) will be penalized.